perrybutler/rapid-engine/README.md

-An HTML5 game engine developed from scratch.
+Don't really have a permanent name for this thing yet.
+It's an HTML5 game engine developed from scratch.

 ![editor](https://dl.dropboxusercontent.com/u/541743/rapid/captures/editor.gif)